There are no hostels or night shelters in Surrey Heath. The following schemes are in surrounding areas and may be able to assist you.

 Tel: 01483 560762

-Mulberry House provides beds for up to 15 women aged 16 - 35 with support needs.
+Mulberry House provides beds for up to 15 women aged 18 - 35 with support needs.
 The accommodation has shared facilities and is self-catering, and can provide support and assistance with securing further accommodation.
-If the resident is in receipt of full Housing Benefit the cost to the resident is approximately £3.78 per week.
 Entry is by referral only.
-The telephone line is open for enquiries between 8am - 10pm.
+The telephone line is open for enquiries between 8am - 11pm.

 32 Epsom Road, Guildford, Surrey